- Students from the Summer School (2016) in progress

 What is the Welcome Programme?

-The Welcome Programme is an integration week for exchange students which will be held in the campus of Paris from 20 to 25 January 2020 and which will offer you the possibility of:
+The Welcome Programme is an integration week for exchange students which will be held in the campus of Paris and which will offer you the possibility of:

 - Learning the methodology of Sciences Po

 - Meeting other international students of more than 50 different nationalities